folz/math/README.md

   - `Math.Enum.product(collection)` The result of multiplying all elements in the passed collection.
   - `Math.Enum.mean(collection)` the mean of the numbers in the collection.
   - `Math.Enum.median(collection)` the median of the numbers in the collection.
+  - `Math.Enum.mode(collection)` the mode of the numbers in the collection.

 ## Installation